 Tarantulas are best kept as display animals.
-This species is quite docile and calm but handling is still not recommended.
-It is quite a fast mover and is known to flick hairs.
+Handling can be attempted but you must always support the body and be careful not to drop the animal.
 Any falls can cause serious injuries to tarantulas and can even be fatal.
 If they feel threatened, they may flick hairs at you or bite.
+A bite from this species is comparable to a bee sting as its venom is of low toxicity.